-Cross-references: See s.
+Cross-reference: See s.
 851.21 which defines "persons interested".

-See s.
-856.11 which requires notice to both an interested person and his guardian ad litem or guardian of the estate when giving notice of hearing on petition for administration.
+Cross-reference: See s.
+856.11, which requires notice to both an interested person and his guardian ad litem or guardian of the estate when giving notice of hearing on petition for administration.

 - 879.05 Notice; manner of giving.
 (1) GENERALLY.
 Unless the statute requiring notice in a particular proceeding provides otherwise, notice required in the administration of an estate or other proceeding shall be given either by mail under sub.
 (2) or by personal service under sub.
 (3).
 The first notice given by mail in any administration or other proceeding must be accompanied by notice by publication given under sub.
 (4).
 Notice by publication in addition to mailed notice is required for subsequent hearings if the name or the post-office address of one or more persons entitled to notice has not been ascertained. - (2) Service BY MAIL.
 Service shall be made by first class mail either within or without the state at least 20 days before the hearing or proceeding upon any person whose post-office address is known or can with reasonable diligence be ascertained. - (3) PERSONAL SERVICE.
 Personal service shall be made at least 10 days before the hearing under s.
 801.11, except as that section provides for service by publication and except that substituted service under s.
-801.11 (1) (b) may not be made outside this state. - (4) SERVICE BY PUBLICATION.
+801.11 (1) (b) may not be made outside this state. - (4) Service BY Publication.
 Unless a statute provides otherwise, every court notice required to be given by publication shall be published as a class 3 notice in a newspaper published in the county, eligible under ch.
 985, as the court by order directs.

 History: 1973 c.
 12; Sup.
 Ct.
-Order, 67 W (2d) 585, 783 (1975); 1977 c.
+Order, 67 Wis.
+2d 585, 783 (1975); 1977 c.
 449.

-Under facts of case, published notice of hearing on proof of will was legal notice to heirs under 856.11.
-In re Estate of Phillips, 92 W (2d) 354, 284 NW (2d) 908 (1070)
+Where heirs at law had not been heard from for 30 to 40 years, published notice of hearing on proof of the will was legal notice to the heirs under s.
+856.11.
+In re Estate of Phillips, 92 Wis.
+2d 354, 284 N.W.2d 908 (1979).

 - 879.07 Proof of service of notice.
 (1) MAIL.
-Proof of service by mail shall be by the affidavit of the person who mailed the notice showing when and to whom the person mailed it and how it was addressed. - (2) Personal service.
+Proof of service by mail shall be by the affidavit of the person who mailed the notice showing when and to whom the person mailed it and how it was addressed. - (2) PERSONAL SERVICE.
 Proof of personal service shall be made under s.
 801.10 or by the written admission of service by the person served if competent and an adult, and the subscription of the person's name to the admission is presumptive evidence of its genuineness. - (3) PUBLICATION.
 Proof of service by publication shall be by affidavit under s.
 985.12.

 History: Sup.
 Ct.
-Order, 67 W (2d) 585, 783 (1979); 1975 c.
+Order, 67 Wis.
+2d 585, 783 (1979); 1975 c.
 218; 1993 a.
 486.